MetPX/sarracenia/doc/sr_watch.1.rst

 **[--delete <boolean>]**

 In force_polling mode, assume that directories empty themselves, so that every file in each *path* should be posted at every polling pass, instead of just new ones.
+Use caching to ignore the ones seen before.
+In polling mode, the speed of reconition of files is limited to the speed at which a tree can be traversed.
+The scanning method needs to be chosen based on the performance sought.

 **[-pbd|--post_base_dir <path>]**